GarrettS/Singular-Health/README.md

 ## Patient problems:
 * Patients don't have ready access to their health records but they need it.
 * Medical records are sometimes transmitted insecurely, via email or SMS, in violation of HIPAA.
-* Maintaining copies of diagnostics, referrals, notes, prescriptions, and other records is inconvenient and lossy.
+* Maintaining copies of diagnostics, referrals, notes, prescriptions, and other records across providers and provider networks is inconvenient and lossy.
 * Referrals and continuity of care are inconvenient and lossy.
 * Submitting insurance claims is annoying.
 * Finding updated available providers matching location and insurance coverage is hard.